dottjt/reddit_response/README.md

 ## DONE

+- Don't delete the last user post if it's the last one.
+- Save last ago date if you cannot find the username.
 - Remove did this count as relapse posts if I'm not addressing them (I made this into it's own message :))
 - split up filter, for sure.
 - Send Final BANNER is not correct, please align with how it's being done in the filters.
 It will show purely if it's middle, but the use has only sent a start, which is wrong. (all works now, yay!)